 Scope

-This Guideline shall apply to a company with over 10,000 inforce lives covered by long-term care insurance contracts as of the valuation date.
+This Guideline shall apply to a company with over 10,000 inforce lives covered by long-term care insurance contracts as of the valuation date regardless of which Annual Statement blank (Health, Life/Accident/Health & Fraternal, or Property/Casualty) the company files with its domiciliary state’s insurance regulatory authority.
 All long-term care insurance contracts, whether directly written or assumed through reinsurance are included.
 Accelerated death benefit products or other combination products where the substantial risk of the product is associated with life insurance or an annuity are not subject to this Guideline.

 Asset Adequacy Analysis of LTC Business